by Tracy Johnson

 The biggest barrier is time, Everyone is busy.
 And it’s easy to push the aircheck meeting down the priority list until it disappears entirely.
 After all, everyone dreads critique sessions.
 Talent already knows the breaks that sucked.

 Jimmy Kimmel explains what reviewing his performance is like:

 I look back at every show I’ve ever done and cringe.
 My vision of hell is a bunch of monitors with my old shows running on them.

-Evaluating a show should never be an exercise to stroke egoes, nor an excuse to be critical.
+Evaluating a show should never be an exercise to stroke egos or an excuse to be critical.
 Both are a waste of time.
-The only goal should be a quest for excellence.
-If this is a genuine goal of all parties, reviews can be productive and pleasant.
+The goal should be to seek excellence.
+If this is a genuine goal of all parties, reviews will be productive and maybe even fun.

 So what makes some sessions fun and productive and others about as much fun as a tax audit?
 Let’s examine the differences.

 Every evaluation should be to work together toward a mutual (and previously established) goal.
 That takes criticism out of the meeting and turns it into a session for finding solutions.

 With that in mind, here are some tips on how to celebrate aircheck meetings:

 While it’s necessary to talk about performance shortcomings, focus energy on brainstorming other methods or techniques that could have replaced what was done.
 This is constructive and leads to growth.